 - Be available to offset 70 percent of each employee’s qualified wages.

 - Offset qualified wages up to $10,000 per employee per quarter (up from $10,000 per year).

 - Allow group health plan expenses to be considered qualified wages, even when no other wages are paid to an employee.

 This means that the maximum amount of ERC available per employee is $14,000 ([$10,000 for Q1 + $10,000 for Q2] x 70%).

 Eligibility updates, effective January 1, 2021:

-- Your company must have had a decline in gross receipts or more than 20% (down from 50%).
+- Your company must have had a decline in gross receipts or more than 20 percent (down from 50 percent).
 You can also now use prior quarter gross receipts to prove a decline (instead of receipts from the same quarter last year).